swt30/thesis/chapters/05-migration/05-migration.md

 It is therefore useful to have some grasp on how varied the internal structures of these planets can be.

 The phase structure of these planets is useful to know for other reasons too.
-It provides a sanity check that these models are producing appropriate structures: we expect to see a gaseous atmosphere over layers of liquid, supercritical fluid/plasma, and high-pressure ices.
+It provides a sanity check that these models are producing appropriate structures: we expect to see a gaseous atmosphere over layers of liquid, supercritical fluid/plasma, or high-pressure ices.
 It allows us to see whether the equation of state had its detail in the right regions: we would prefer that the final planetary models consist of phases like gas and supercritical fluid rather than ice X because the latter's equation of state is not well-known.
 And it provides an at-a-glance overview of the similarities and differences between planets with different heating parameters.